Everyone is talking about Hamilton, but what even is it?

 Me: JUST YOU WAIT.

-When you ask someone about Hamilton, they’re going to want to tell you about the importance of the diversity of casting; how it’s a masterpiece of historical analysis while also a pointed commentary on modern society; how it catapults women to the forefront; and how it innovatively uses musical styles to serve the story in a completely unique way.
+When you ask someone about Hamilton, they’re going to want to tell you about the importance of the diversity of character casting; how it’s a masterpiece of historical analysis while also a pointed commentary on modern society; how it catapults women to the forefront; and how it innovatively uses musical styles to serve the story in a completely unique way.
 (Oh look — I did just tell you about all those things!)

-But to get started, all you really need to know is: Who are these people and what are they singing about?
+But to get started, all you really need to know is: Who are these Hamilton characters and what are they singing about?
 Well, I’ve got you covered, because I already bombarded my friend with these descriptions so this article really involved no extra work (WERK!) on my part.
 Hey, we’ve all got bills to pay.
 I present to you the crash course to the characters of Hamilton the musical, minus expletives and excessive CAPSLOCK.
 You’re welcome.

 ‘Hamilton’: Act I

-Note: These descriptions are accurate to the characters of Hamilton, not to the real life historical figures.
+Note: These character descriptions are accurate to the characters of Hamilton, not to the real life historical figures.
 You’ll need to do some further reading on your own if you’re interested in what’s real and not real.

 Alexander Hamilton (Lin-Manuel Miranda)